oneclick/rubyinstaller.org-website/_posts/2025-01-19-rubyinstaller-3.4.1-2-released.md

 It is delivered as x64 code, running on the Prism emulator of Windows-11.
 That's why only the RubyInstaller version without Devkit will work on Windows-10.

-The ARM version required some changes to the side-by-side DLL loading mechanism and it is solved in such a way that also fixes [a longstanding issue on x64/x86](https://github.com/oneclick/rubyinstaller2/issues/60).
+The ARM version required some changes to the side-by-side DLL loading mechanism and it is solved in such a way, that also fixes [a longstanding issue on x64/x86](https://github.com/oneclick/rubyinstaller2/issues/60).
 Unfortunately these changes are too heavy to be backported to ruby-3.3 and older, so that no ARM package of these older ruby versions will be released.

 Next steps to the ruby ecosystem will follow like adding `aarch64-mingw-ucrt` [support to rake-compiler-dock](https://github.com/rake-compiler/rake-compiler-dock/issues/148).